nanoframework/Json.NetMF/README.md

 # Json.NetMF

-JSON Serializer and Deserializer library for the .NET Micro Framework
+JSON Serializer and Deserializer library for the .NET Micro Framework and nanoFramework

 This library is a forked and modified version of Mike Jones's JSON Serialization and Deserialization library (https://www.ghielectronics.com/community/codeshare/entry/357).